j3lte/project-reports/README.md

 >Jelte, I have an editor, but I want to preview my Markdown file.
 Is there a way?

 Glad you asked, the answer is: Yes ofcourse!
-A little bit out of the ordinary, I decided to dive some further into Gulp (because Gulp is awesome).
-So I came up with a solution to create a live preview.

 * Start the preview